greg-raven/Uncommon-Sense/_posts/2012-10-11-scourge-of-socialism.md

 ---
-title: 'The scourge of socialism'
+title: "The scourge of socialism"
 layout: post
 categories:
 - socialism